SuperRL: Reinforcement Learning with Supervision to Boost Language Model Reasoning: Soft Fusion over Hard Switching: A Unified Perspective on SuperRL versus SFT+RL

 \section{Soft Fusion over Hard Switching: A Unified Perspective on SuperRL versus SFT+RL}

-A central challenge in aligning large language models (LLMs) with desired behaviors lies in how to effectively combine supervised fine-tuning (SFT) and reinforcement learning (RL).
-While both paradigms contribute valuable learning signals—SFT offering human-aligned supervision and RL enabling optimization toward long-term utility—the way these signals are integrated significantly affects the model’s learning stability, generalization ability, and sample efficiency.
+A core challenge in aligning large language models (LLMs) with complex reasoning behaviors lies in how to effectively combine supervised fine-tuning (SFT) and reinforcement learning (RL).
+While SFT offers high-quality, human-aligned demonstrations, RL allows the model to adapt toward task-specific rewards and discover novel, high-utility behaviors.
+Yet integrating these two signals remains nontrivial: naïve combinations often result in instability, forgetting, or inefficiency.

-The traditional SFT+RL framework adopts a hard two-stage approach.
-During the first stage, the model is trained to imitate expert demonstrations using SFT, thereby anchoring the policy to safe and interpretable behaviors.
-Once a strong imitation prior is established, the second stage introduces RL to optimize a reward signal derived from task metrics or preference models.
-Although intuitive and easy to implement, this sequential strategy suffers from three core limitations.
-First, the abrupt shift in training objectives often leads to instability and catastrophic forgetting of prior knowledge.
-Second, the strong imitation prior may reduce the model’s willingness to explore behaviors that deviate from demonstrations, even when such behaviors yield higher rewards.
-Third, in the absence of balancing supervision, the RL phase can over-optimize to flawed or narrow reward functions, thereby harming generalization.

-In contrast, SuperRL adopts a soft fusion strategy, where SFT and RL signals are blended within each training iteration rather than staged sequentially.
-Instead of viewing imitation and exploration as isolated phases, SuperRL treats them as co-evolving learning signals, optimized jointly throughout training.
-The relative importance of each objective is dynamically adjusted based on their estimated uncertainty, allowing the learning system to flexibly prioritize the more informative signal at each point in training.
-This formulation offers several benefits.
-By maintaining the influence of SFT across all steps, SuperRL prevents sharp behavioral drift and promotes smooth policy evolution.
-Its uncertainty-weighted mechanism enables dynamic rebalancing, allowing the model to emphasize exploration when confident and revert to supervision when uncertain.
-Furthermore, this joint optimization encourages the model to reconcile imitation and reward-driven adaptation, ultimately improving its ability to generalize to out-of-distribution settings.

-Rather than treating hard switching and soft fusion as binary opposites, we consider them as two ends of a continuous spectrum.
-Hard switching may be advantageous in environments where demonstrations are accurate and dense, and the reward function is well-aligned with those demonstrations.
-However, in more complex or underspecified settings—such as open-ended reasoning tasks, preference-based generation, or safety-critical applications—the rigidity of hard switching becomes a liability.
-Here, soft fusion mechanisms like SuperRL provide better flexibility and robustness by continuously adjusting to evolving training signals and conflicting supervision sources.

-A central innovation of SuperRL is the uncertainty-weighted hybrid actor, which assigns adaptive weights to SFT and RL loss terms based on their reliability.
-This allows the model to down-weight noisy or misleading signals and focus on gradients that offer higher expected utility.
-Such a mechanism is especially valuable when either the reward function or the demonstrations are partial, evolving, or domain-dependent.
-It helps mitigate destructive interference between incompatible objectives, improve sample efficiency under sparse rewards, and preserve human-aligned behaviors without limiting the model’s capacity to explore novel solutions.